Saad-Driouech/Darija-Speech-Synthesizer/README.md

 ## Steps to implement the preprocessing pipeline

 1- Start by removing emojis and punctuation marks
-2- Diacritize the text: To do so, you will need an API key from QCRI (Owners of the diacritizer)
+2- Diacritize the text: To do so, you will need the API provided by QCRI
 3- Perform transliteration

 The three previous steps are incorporated in the preprocessing notebook: _preprocessing_darija.ipynb_